-Bryan Sykes follows up on The Seven Daughters of Eve with an equally challenging and well written book titled Adam’s Curse.
+Bryan Sykes follows up on The Seven Daughters of Eve with an equally challenging and well-written book titled Adam’s Curse The Science that Reveals Our Genetic Destiny.

 Along the way, he discovered that the Y chromosome was worth examining more closely.
 The first third of Adam’s Curse is devoted to a clear and comprehensive lesson about genetics, the second narrates several fascinating stories of tracing ancestry via the Y chromosome, and the last chapters explore the history of male humanity and its future.